Program Outcomes

 The DPT faculty have a responsibility to exercise their professional judgment, guided by the APTA Code of Ethics, in determining a student’s competence to continue in the program.
 They bear the weight of the public safety as educators of future health care providers.
 Faculty will consider the student’s demonstrated academic performance and professional behaviors as well as the student’s perspective as outlined in the formal appeal letter.
 Students may not appeal for reinstatement following dismissal more than once.

-1. Following receipt of a dismissal letter from the Dean of Health Sciences, DPT students may consider whether or not to appeal to the faculty to be re-instated.
+- Following receipt of a dismissal letter from the Dean of The School of Health Sciences, DPT students may consider whether or not to appeal to the faculty to be re-instated.
 Students should notify the Chair and their Academic Advisor no later than 5 business days following dismissal of their intent to appeal.

-2. Appeals for reinstatement require a written letter to the Chair which must include the student’s self-assessment of factors that contributed to poor academic performance and a statement indicating what will be or has been done differently to positively alter the situation.
+- Appeals for reinstatement require a written appeal letter, emailed to the Chair, which must include the student’s self-assessment of factors that contributed to dismissal and their plans to change/modify strategies and behaviors to reach a successful outcome if reinstated.
 Students will be informed of the appeal letter deadline by the Chair following notification of plan to appeal.

-5. Students will be informed of the decision with a written letter from the Chair, copied to the Dean, Advisor and Associate Provost for Student Affairs.
+- Students will be informed of the decision with a written letter from the Chair, copied to the Dean, Advisor and Provost's Office.

 Denial of Appeal

-Should the DPT faculty vote to uphold the dismissal, the student may appeal to the Provost.
+Should the DPT faculty vote to uphold the dismissal, the student may appeal to the Provost using the guidelines set forth in the Graduate Catalog (Academic Policies – Appeals for Academic Reinstatement).

 Reinstatement

-If the appeal is successful, the reinstatement requirements will be developed by the DPT Faculty.
+If the appeal is successful, reinstatement requirements will be developed by the DPT Faculty.

-All re-instated students must meet with their faculty advisor at the start of the new semester for academic counseling.
+All re-instated students must meet with their faculty advisor at the start of the new semester for academic counseling and to develop a mandatory academic or professional behaviors action plan.

 If a DPT student is reinstated following a failing grade in a DPT course, he/she/they will re-take the course the next time it is offered and will then progress through the remaining curriculum with a new cohort.
-The student may not be allowed to continue with their original cohort.
-Students must develop an academic action plan with their advisor to address any additional requirements from the reinstatement letter and to facilitate future academic success.
+The student will not be allowed to continue with their original cohort.